-This policy applies to all candidates for admission into an award or course offered by Nan Tien Institute (NTI).
+This policy applies to all candidates for admission into an award, course or subject offered by Nan Tien Institute (NTI).
 It includes:

 a) general provisions and admission principles;